deverac/calc/README.md

 To install: `fdinst install calc.zip`.
 To install with sources: `fdnpkg install-wsrc calc.zip`

+See [calc.txt](./support/calc.txt) for documentation and examples.

 `calc.exe` was created to run on (16-bit) FreeDOS, but can also be built to run on (64-bit) Linux.
-On Linux, a much more capable `calc` program already exists.
+When built on Linux, it is named `calq` in order to avoid conflicting with the existing (and much more capable) `calc` command.

 `calc.exe` uses [TinyExpr](https://github.com/codeplea/tinyexpras) as its calculation engine. `tinyexpr.zip` contains a subset of the TinyExpr source files that are needed to build `calc.exe`.
 The source code for tinyexpr has a separate license.

-The build script requires the [difpat](https://github.com/deverac/difpat) package to be installed.
+Building on FreeDOS requires the [difpat](https://github.com/deverac/difpat) package to be installed.

 On FreeDOS: